superhero/shift/README.md

 listens for theese error event.

-**Warning** If an exception accures in the resolved rout for the `error.dispatch` event, an endless loop will accure.
+**Warning** If an exception accures in the resolved rout for the `error.dispatch` event, a real exception will be trown breaking that thread.

 ```js
 Shift.Foo = function(serviceLocator)